3 plates of rice and fish or thieboudienne plated very elegantly

 Dakar, the capital city of Senegal, is considered the Paris of West Africa but I think it stands on its own.
 If you’re a foodie, you’ll love Dakar’s rich cuisine.
 Senegalese food is rich in diversity due to its history, culture, and oceanfront location.
 Here are some of the best foods to try in Dakar.

-9. Nems: Nems is a popular street food inspired by Vietnam.
+Nems is a popular street food inspired by Vietnam.
 Lots of Senegalese men served in Vietnam during World War II.
-Many of them brought back Vietnmaese recipes and sometimes, Vietnmaese wives.
+Many of them brought back Vietnamese recipes and sometimes, Vietnamese wives.
 This cultural exchange created a new slew of Vietnamese-inspired recipes.

 These are just a few of the delicious foods to try in Dakar, showcasing the diverse and flavorful cuisine of Senegal.
 Which are you excited to try?